-- 1. All developed areas must prevent the release of toxins, chemicals, petroleum products, exotic plant materials and other elements the might degrade or harm the natural environment or ecosystem processes within the Preserve. - 2.
-Develop and implement urban runoff and drainage plans which will create the least impact practicable for all development adjacent to the Preserve. - 3.
-All development located within or directly adjacent to or discharging directly to an environmentally sensitive area are required to implement site design, source control, and treatment control Best Management Practices (BMPs).
+- All developed areas must prevent the release of toxins, chemicals, petroleum products, exotic plant materials and other elements that might degrade or harm the natural environment or ecosystem processes within the Preserve. - Develop and implement urban runoff and drainage plans which will create the least impact practicable for all development adjacent to the Preserve. - All development located within or directly adjacent to or discharging directly to an environmentally sensitive area are required to implement site design, source control, and treatment control Best Management Practices (BMPs).

 To adhere to these MSCP guidelines, excessive runoff into the Preserve from adjacent irrigated slopes shall be minimized.
-The linear park incorporates grading techniques that direct flows away from preserve edge to an inlet located in the central portion of the park.
-In addition, erosion control BMPs must be installed prior to planting and watering to prevent siltation into the Preserve.
+Erosion control BMPs must be installed prior to planting and watering to prevent siltation into the Preserve.
 The irrigation system installed on the slopes should have an automatic shutoff valve to prevent erosion in the event the pipes break.
 Irrigation heads shall be directed away from the Preserve.
-Irrigation schedules for the slopes adjacent to the open space Preserve should be evaluated and tested in the field to determine the appropriate water duration and adjusted, as necessary, to prevent runoff.
-Once landscaping is mature and irrigation is no longer necessary, the temporary irrigation system in Zone 2 and Zone 3 will be removed.
+Irrigation schedules for the slopes adjacent to the open space Preserve should be evaluated and tested in the field to determine the appropriate water duration and adjusted, as necessary, to prevent excessive runoff.

-In addition, a manual weeding program shall be prepared and implemented to the satisfaction of the Development Services Director within areas adjacent to the Preserve to control the spread of invasive species.
+In addition, a manual weeding program shall be prepared and implemented to the satisfaction of the Deputy City Manager / Development Services Director within areas adjacent to the Preserve to control the spread of invasive species.
 The manual weeding program shall be prepared in conjunction with the Landscape Master Plan, and shall describe at a minimum, the entity responsible for controlling invasive species, the maintenance activities and methods required to control invasives, and a maintenance/monitoring schedule.
 A qualified biological monitor shall check the irrigated slopes during plant establishment to verify that excessive runoff does not occur and that weed infestations are controlled.